stat37411/stat37411.github.io/schedule.md

 # Schedule

+**This schedule is for the 2021 offering of the course.
+It will be updated for 2022.**

 This course follows a Tuesday/Thursday Schedule.
 There is a section for each day, with materials for that day.
 This schedule is subject to change before a class is held.

 Links to readings can be found on the [resources page](resources.md).